sbendfelt/axus/README.md

 Local Providers really shine when you already know what your data looks like, or you want to build out some unit tests to ensure that your module stays rock solid as it grows.

 # Acquiring axus
+Building and installing the application requires gulp to be installd or it will be installed temporarily using npx gulp

 ```bash
   npm install axus